-Based on the baseline information collected to date, there are no environmental issues that would prevent the permitting of the proposed operations.
-The baseline studies supporting the EIS and SEIA have been completed.
-Monitoring of selected parameters continues to be performed.
+The baseline information collected to date, indicates that there are no environmental issues that would prevent the permitting of the proposed operations.
+The baseline studies supporting the EIS have been completed.
+Ongoing monitoring continues for aspects of the baseline program where longer term data sets are beneficial to the Project.

 All large-scale mine developments in the Philippines are required to secure an Environmental Compliance Certificate (ECC).
-The ECC is required before numerous other authorizations are granted.
+The ECC is a requirement of the DMPF and is also required before numerous other authorizations are granted.
 The ECC is issued after completion of the EIA process.
-SAGC is engaged in the EIA process for the Project with the Draft EIS report submitted to DENR in February 2012.
-An updated EIS document is in progress and is planned to be submitted to the DENR on May 2013.
-When the ECC has been issued, the project may continue planning and permitting with other government agencies and local government units, after which the project may commence construction, development, and operation.
+SAGC is engaged in the EIA process for the Project with the Draft EIS originally submitted to DENR in February 2012.
+An updated EIS document was submitted to the DENR in February 2014, with the DENR recently providing comments from their completeness review.
+Subsequent to the receipt of the ECC, the project may continue permitting with other government agencies and local government units, particularly approval of the DMPF.
+Upon receipt of the permits required for construction, the project may commence construction and development, with additional permits required for operation.